kanechew/Political-Contributions-Tracker/README.md

 * Total number of transactions received by recipient from the contributor's zip code streamed in so far
 * Total amount of contributions received by recipient from the contributor's zip code streamed in so far

+Note:
+* Median and Total amount of contributions should be rounded to the whole dollar (drop anything below $.50 and round anything from $.50 and up to the next dollar)

 ## medianvals_by_date.txt
 The program also writes to a second output file named `medianvals_by_date.txt`.